- The headline gives them a peek into what your offer.

 Featuring customer testimonials on your landing page adds credibility because they establish third-party social proof.

 The concept of social proof dictates that people rely on the feedback and actions of others to determine their next course of action.
-For landing pages, this means showing prospects how your product/service has benefited others in a variety of ways.
+For landing pages, this means showing prospects how your product or service has benefited others in a variety of ways.

-When adding customer testimonials, make sure the examples detail how your product/service solved their problem.
-Including their headshot and job title is also recommended because it adds more credibility to the page.
+When adding customer testimonials, make sure the examples detail how your product or service solved their problem.

 4. Security badges

-Security badges or trust seals like Norton, MacAfee, VeriSign, and PayPal all ensure a visitor that it is safe to make a transaction on the page.
-An Actual Insights study found that trust logos or security badges increased the perceived trustworthiness of a brand in 75% of respondents.
-Furthermore, 61% of participants chose not to complete a transaction because trust logos were absent.
+Security badges or trust signals ensure visitors that it is safe to make a transaction on the page.
+An Actual Insights study found that security badges increased the perceived trustworthiness of a brand for 75% of respondents, and 61% of participants chose not to complete a transaction because security badges were absent.

 Trustworthy landing pages help you increase conversion rates